 TERMS OF REFERENCE

 1.3.
-Appointments to the Committee are made by the Board and shall for a period of up to three years, which may be extended as long as members continue to be independent.
+Appointments to the Committee are made by the Board on the recommendation of the Nomination Committee and consultation with the Chair of the Remuneration Committee and shall be for a period of up to three years which may be extended as long as members (other than the Chair of the Board, if they are a member of the Committee) continue to be independent.

 5. Notice of Meetings

 5.1.
 Meetings of the Committee shall be called by the secretary of the Committee at the request of the Committee Chair or any of its members.